xdworks/startup-school-2014-ny/en/Apoorva Mehta at Startup School NY 2014-wkmR7TYUt_c.mp4_voUy8EqoRR6HWu0yzh9OgA.md

 \[00:14:22\] Laughter.

-\[00:14:26\] In the early days of insta cart most of the customers that we had were were white founders and this was great because getting getting feedback was very easy.
+\[00:14:26\] In the early days of Instacart most of the customers that we had were were white founders and this was great because getting getting feedback was very easy.
 Every time they were just placed an order I would give them a call and ask them what they thought.
 And this